Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Introduction

 \

+For the convenience of later discussions we make a few notations and conventions which will be used throughout this paper.

-Now we can state our main theorem.
-Let $\pi: B^*\rightarrow\C\P^{n-1}$ be the natural map \footnote{Abusing notation, we will also denote by $\pi$ the natural projection map from $\C^n\setminus\{0\}$ to $\C\P^{n-1}$, and the meaning should be clear from the context.} where $B^*=\{z\in\mathbb{C}^n|0<|z|< 1\}$.
-Throughout this paper we will \emph{always} assume the Einstein constant $\mu$ is zero.
-This does not affect the generality since we can always achieve it simply by modifying the Hermitian metric $H$ by a positive smooth function on $B$, and this does not change the tangent cone.
+\begin{itemize} \item We will \emph{always} assume the Einstein constant $n\mu$ is zero.
+This does not affect the generality since we can always achieve it simply by multiplying the Hermitian metric $H$ by a positive smooth function on $B$, and this does not change the tangent cone. \item We will choose local holomorphic coordinates $\{z_1, \cdots, z_n\}$ centered at $0$ so that